 Our ‘Welsh’ sister, after she arrived at the hospital at 07.00 that morning, had contacted as many of us as she could, to tell us of Jac’s worsening condition.
 Jim Perrin was the first she had tried to telephone — Jac was at this point still alive — although it was not possible to reach him, ref. our post Our Account of Jac’s Illness … part 4.
 But as soon as he responded to his mobile he was informed.

-He had left Jac early the previous day (and he was not with her at the moment of her death, as he so lyingly described in his book — nor during those long, drifting hours before she died.)
+He had left Jac early the previous day (and he was not with her at the moment of her death, as he so lyingly described in his book — nor had he been during those long, drifting hours before she died.)
 Yet he came to the hospital many hours later than all those who had made their long journeys to Chester: from Cumbria; from Yorkshire; and from as far away as Suffolk — as well as from various places in Wales.

 And then — after being with her in her room only a very short time — he started a discussion in which he ‘informed’ us that he ‘would be burying her ashes in the garden of her home’.
 He said that she had told him it was what she wanted.